Interoperability with other systems

 - BSD - Due to our strong Berkeley heritage, we try to remain source compatible with traditional BSD systems as well.

-- Linux - We provide an easy-to-use emulator for programs using the Linux OSS audio system, making many of them substantially easier to port.
+- Linux - We provide an easy-to-use emulator for programs using the Linux procfs file system and OSS audio system, making many of them substantially easier to port.

 Also see: more information on standards conformance.

-In addition to the native 64-bit FFS file system, NetBSD can read file systems from other operating systems, including:
+In addition to the native 64-bit FFS/LFS file systems, and various userspace filesystems provided through PUFFS and FUSE, NetBSD can read file systems from other operating systems, including:

 - FFS - ffs (the Berkeley “fast file system”) is compatible with the native file system on SunOS, Solaris, Ultrix, Digital UNIX, System V Release 4, and many other systems based on BSD or System V.

-- EXT2FS - ext2fs is the native file system currently used by Linux.
+- EXT2FS - ext2fs is a basic file system originally native to Linux.

-- MSDOSFS - msdosfs is compatible with the traditional MS-DOS file system, used by MS-DOS, Windows 95, Windows 98 and Windows NT.
+- MSDOSFS - msdosfs is compatible with the traditional MS-DOS file system, supported by Microsoft Windows, and commonly used on removable media such as USB drives and SD cards.
 It also supports long file names, as implemented in Windows 95.

 - CD9660 - cd9660 implements the ISO 9660 file system, used on most CD-ROMs.
 It includes support for long file names and UNIX-style permissions, using the de facto standard “Rock Ridge” extensions.